WICG/webmonetization/src/content/docs/docs/guides/add-a-streaming-payments-counter.md

 First, we'll bind the `monetization` event if the visitor is web monetized (`window.MonetizationEvent` is defined).

 The `monetization` event contains details about the payments that occur.
-The `amountSent` property of the event returns the amount (`value`) and currency code of the last successful payment.
+The `amountSent` attribute of the event returns the amount (`value`) and currency code of the last successful payment.

 ```js
   if (window.MonetizationEvent) {